 In accordance with GAAP, when preparing financial statements for each annual and interim reporting period, management evaluates whether there are conditions or events that, when considered in the aggregate, raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
 In making its assessment, management considered the Company's current financial condition and liquidity sources, including current funds available, forecasted future cash flows and conditional and unconditional obligations due over the next twelve months.
-As discussed in this footnote, the Company was in compliance with its debt covenants under the CorEnergy Credit Facility and the Amended Pinedale Term Credit Facility as of March 31, 2020.
+As discussed in this footnote, the Company was in compliance with its debt covenants under the CorEnergy Credit Facility as of June 30, 2020.

-The Company has considered the projected impact of COVID-19 and the significant disruptions and volatility in the global energy markets on the ability of it tenants to pay rent, which represent a significant portion of the Company's lease revenues and operating cash flows.
-Additionally, the Company has considered UPL's bankruptcy and Ultra Wyoming's related motion to reject the lease effective June 30, 2020, including the expected sale of the Pinedale LGS to Ultra Wyoming on or before June 30, 2020.
-Further, the Company considered Pinedale LP's ability to service its debt under the Amended Pinedale Term Credit Facility.
-Based on its analysis of future compliance with its financial covenants, management has determined that the Company may violate certain financial covenants under its debt agreements within the next twelve months if covenant waivers are not obtained.
+The Company has considered the projected impact of COVID-19 and the significant disruptions and volatility in the global energy markets on the ability of its EGC Tenant to pay rent, which represents a significant portion of the Company's lease revenues and operating cash flows.
+Based on its analysis of future compliance with its financial covenants, management has determined that the Company may violate certain financial covenants under the CorEnergy Credit Facility within the next twelve months if covenant waivers are not obtained.
 If the Company were to violate one or more financial covenants, the lenders could declare the Company in default and could accelerate the amounts due under a portion or all of the Company's outstanding debt.
 Further, a default under one debt agreement could trigger cross-default provisions within certain of the Company's other debt agreements.
 While these conditions raise substantial doubt about our ability to continue as a going concern within one year after the financial statements are issued, management has concluded that such doubt is mitigated by the considerations discussed below, which lead to a conclusion that the Company will continue to be able to fund current obligations as they become due one year from the date of issuance of these financial statements.

 The Company is in the process of working with its lenders and believes it will receive waivers with respect to the affected financial covenants before any covenants are violated.
 However, any waivers would be granted at the sole discretion of the lenders, and there can be no assurance that the Company will be able to obtain such waivers.
 Additionally, the Company currently has no borrowings or expected future borrowings on its CorEnergy Credit Facility, which mitigates the cross-default provision described above under the Company's 5.875% Convertible Notes.
-As discussed in Note 3 ("Leased Properties And Leases"), Pinedale LP and the Company expect to sell the Pinedale LGS to Ultra Wyoming on or before June 30, 2020 and by no later than July 30, 2020, and the Company expects to provide all cash related to the sale, along with cash available at Pinedale LP on the closing date, estimated to be approximately \$3.0 million, to Prudential to satisfy the Amended Pinedale Term Credit Facility.
-Management believes these measures, as the Company continues to implement them, may enable it to comply with the financial covenants under its debt agreements.
-In any event, should negotiations with the Company's lenders concerning additional waivers prove unsuccessful or should the sale of the Pinedale LGS not occur, based on management's current projections, the Company would have sufficient liquidity to extinguish the outstanding balance due under the Amended Pinedale Term Credit Facility, and to pay fees that would be due in connection with any termination of the CorEnergy Credit Facility, while also continuing to fund current obligations as they become due one year from the date of issuance of these financial statements.
+In any event, should negotiations with the Company's lenders concerning additional waivers prove unsuccessful, the Company would have sufficient liquidity to pay fees that would be due in connection with any termination of the CorEnergy Credit Facility, while also continuing to fund current obligations as they become due one year from the date of issuance of these financial statements.
 As a result, the accompanying unaudited consolidated financial statements and related notes have been prepared assuming that the Company will continue as a going concern.